mofunsky/soundtouch-android/README.md

 It is alpha, use at your own risk.
 Please see issues for a list of known limitations.

-Currently only supports Androids with an FPU.
+Currently only supports Androids with an FPU (armeabi-v7a).

 Example usage: